Historical markers of the Philippines

-Markers installed by the PHRMC, the predecessor of the NHCP (left, installed in 1941) and by the NHCP (right, installed in 2022).
-Both markers commemorate the first shot of the Philippine–American War.

-The National Historical Commission of the Philippines (NHCP) and its predecessor agencies install historical markers (Panandang pangkasaysayan; Marcador histórico or Placa histórica) in the Philippines and overseas to commemorate significant and historic events, persons, sites, structures, and institutions.
-The commemorative plaques are permanent signs installed by the NHCP in publicly visible locations such as buildings, monuments, or other notable sites.
+Historical markers of the Philippines (Panandang pangkasaysayan ng Pilipinas; Marcador histórico de Filipinas or Placa histórica de Filipinas) are commemorative plaques installed in the Philippines and overseas by the National Historical Commission of the Philippines (NHCP) and its predecessor agencies to commemorate significant and historic events, persons, sites, structures, and institutions.

+The markers are installed in publicly visible locations such as on buildings, monuments, and other notable sites, and are intended to be permanent.
 The NHCP also allows local municipalities and cities to install markers honoring figures and events of local significance, although these markers are prohibited from using the seal of the Republic of the Philippines.

-As of December 2023, the total number of historical markers (designated as Level II) included in the NHCP's registry is 1,381; however, the number of markers from all lists exceeds 1,760, including those that are unlisted, decommissioned, lost, or of unknown location.
+"Level II" markers in the NHCP classification system are installed at sites or structures that possess historical significance but which have not been formally declared higher-tier national treasures or landmarks ("Level I"), and as of December 2023 the total number of Level II historical markers included in the NHCP's registry was 1,381.
+However, the number of markers from all lists and levels at that time exceeded 1,820, including those that were decommissioned, lost, destroyed, of unknown location, or bore the official seal but were not listed on known official records.
+Such inadequacies in listing and mapping from the NHCP itself have led to private initiatives to document historical markers.

 History

-Fort Santiago in Intramuros, Manila, installed in 1934, was one of the first markers.

-Spanish-era (1856) memorial upon the Bridge of Isabel II.
-An American era historical marker by the PHRMC was added in 1939 and was placed below the cross.
-Another commemorative plaque was added during the term of Mayor Ayong Maliksi (1988–1998).
+Spanish-era memorial on the Bridge of Isabel II (1856).
+A PHRMC marker was added in 1939 and another plaque was added during the term of Mayor Ayong Maliksi (1988–1998).

-American-era (1921) bronze and marble plaque for Filipino WWI soldier Tomas Claudio installed at Tomas Claudio Memorial Elementary School.
-A historical marker by the NHI was installed in his honor in 1992 at the town plaza of Morong.
+American-era plaque for Filipino WWI soldier Tomas Claudio at Tomas Claudio Memorial Elementary School (1921).